SimonPop/lanterns/content/graph-positional-encoding.md

 >>> Data(edge_index=[2, 156], club=[34], weight=[156], name='Zachary's Karate Club', num_nodes=34, laplacian_eigenvector_pe=[34, 10])
 ```

-Laplacian PE are actually a hybrid type of encodings.
+Laplacian eigenvectors are actually a hybrid type of encodings.
 More than the position alone, they also encode structural information.

 # Structure